365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Socks with holes

-- Flyers and leaflets that come through the post
+- Junk mail that comes through the post

 - Plastic bottles and other recyclable items